marcandreuf/ag25-ai-assistant/README.md

     * Added retry mechanisms to recover from rate limiting errors
     * Configured fallback strategies

+* Expanded the AI tools.
+    * Added a show rooms functions
+    * Added a show bookings functions
+    * These extra tools allow testing the behaviour of the LLM for close semantic requests.

 ## How to Run the Project